ministryofjustice/operations-engineering-join-github/README.md

 1. [Development](#development)
 1. [Deployment](#deployment)

+# Overview

+Welcome to the GitHub repository for our "Join GitHub" onboarding application.
+This application streamlines the process of adding new users to our two primary GitHub organisations: ministryofjustice and moj-analytical-services.

+The aim of this application is to provide a user-friendly interface for onboarding new team members into our GitHub organisations.
+It simplifies the administrative process, ensuring a smooth and efficient integration for new users.

 ## Prerequisites

 To develop, deploy or run this app, you will need to install the following: